opensearch-project/opensearch-build/bundle-workflow/src/test_workflow/docs/README.md

 Manifest files are configurations for a particular bundle. `test-workflow` uses three types of manifest files to run test suites.

 1. `test-manifest.yml` provides a list of test configurations to run against a given component in the bundle.
 An example of a configuration would be, integration test `index-management` plugin `with-security` and `without-security`.
 This manifest file serves as a support matrix config for the testing and should be updated by plugins if new components or test suites are to be added as part of the release workflow.
+See [here](../config/test_manifest.yml)
 2. `build-manifest.yml` created by the build-workflow and provides a list of artifacts built as part of the build-workflow.
 It assists `test-workflow` pull the maven and build dependencies to run the test suites.
 3. `bundle-manfest.yml` created by the build-workflow and provides a list of components packaged in a given bundle.
 It assists `test-workflow` to identify what components should be tested for a given bundle.